- Search The Registry

 Created by Charles Hamilton Houston in the 1930s, the organization stems from the legal department of the National Association for the Advancement of Colored People.
-In 1940, Thurgood Marshall established LDF as a separate legal entity and, in 1957, the organization became totally independent of the NAACP.
+In 1940, Thurgood Marshall established LDF as a separate legal entity, and in 1957, the organization became independent of the NAACP.
 The board of directors of the NAACP created the Legal Defense Fund in 1940 specifically for tax purposes.
-In 1957, intimidated by the U.S. Department of the Treasury, the Internal Revenue Service, and Southern state governments, LDF was completely separated from the NAACP and given its own independent board and staff.
+In 1957, intimidated by the U.S. Department of the Treasury, the Internal Revenue Service, and Southern state governments, LDF was completely separated from the NAACP and given its independent board and staff.

 LDF's national office is in Manhattan, with regional offices in Washington, D.C.
 LDF has nearly two dozen staff lawyers and hundreds of cooperating attorneys across the nation.
-Areas of activity include: Litigation, Advocacy, Educational outreach, Policy research and monitoring legislation, Coalition-building, Providing scholarships for exceptional African American students.
-Areas of concern are: Education (Affirmative action, Desegregation).
+Areas of activity include Litigation, Advocacy, Educational outreach, Policy research and monitoring legislation, Coalition-building, and Providing scholarships for exceptional African American students.
+Areas of concern are Education (Affirmative action, Desegregation).
 Political Participation (Voting rights, Felony disfranchisement).
 Economic access (Employment discrimination, Environmental justice, Fair housing).
 Criminal justice (Opposition to the death penalty, Fourth Amendment, Sixth Amendment).